nasosev/nasosev.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-***PhD Candidate - The University of Queensland, School of Electrical Engineering and Computer Science (EECS)***
+I'm Naso Evangelou-Oost, a third-year PhD Candidate at the University of Queensland, School of Electrical Engineering and Computer Science (EECS).
+My academic journey is deeply rooted in a fascination with mathematics and computer science, leading me to explore intricate realms like valuation algebras and sheaf theory.

-Currently a third-year PhD student, my academic journey is centred around the intersection of the abstract and the practical.
-I'm deeply involved in the exploration of the application of sheaf theory and valuation algebras to concurrent and distributed systems.
-This exploration is driven by the desire to enhance the efficiency and reliability of these systems that form the backbone of digital infrastructure.
+***PhD Candidate - The University of Queensland, EECS*** In the world of concurrent and distributed systems, complexity abounds.
+Through my PhD research, I've sought to illuminate this complexity by applying valuation algebras and sheaf theory to formal methods.
+My work is driven not only by intellectual curiosity but by a genuine desire to enhance the efficiency and reliability of the digital infrastructure that connects our world.

 **Research Interests**:

-- Sheaf Theory
-- Valuation Algebras
+- Valuation Algebras: A foundation that allows me to explore abstract algebraic structures with a broad range of applications.
+- Sheaf Theory: A powerful tool for understanding local behaviours in mathematical contexts, a concept that greatly enriches my studies.
+- Formal Methods: Investigating precise ways of specifying and verifying complex software systems to ensure their correct operation.
-- Concurrent and Distributed Systems
+- Concurrent and Distributed Systems: Striving to make the technology that underpins modern life more robust and resilient.

 ***Founder - Oneironaut***

-I'm the founder of [Oneironaut](https://oneironaut.dev), a mathematical software consultancy.
-We leverage a distinctive blend of category theory, sheaf theory, functional programming, and machine learning in knowledge representation & reasoning and predictive analytics.
-This enables us to create bespoke, effective, and innovative solutions for our clients' complex problems.
+Beyond academia, I'm the founder of [Oneironaut](https://oneironaut.dev), a mathematical software consultancy.
+Here, I combine my passions for category theory, artificial intelligence, machine learning, and functional programming to create tailor-made solutions to complex problems.
+It's not about using the latest buzzwords or tech trends; it's about applying deep mathematical insight to real-world challenges in knowledge representation & reasoning and predictive analytics.

+Oneironaut is an embodiment of my commitment to innovative thinking, enabling me to craft bespoke solutions that are both effective and novel.
+My work serves as a bridge between abstract theory and practical application, and I continually strive to translate mathematical concepts into tangible value for my clients.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.